Chupacabral/Y-Scanner/README.md

 ### `pointer` - `{ pos, lastPos, lastMatch }`
 [](#pointer)

+A pointer to the current state of the scanner.

 ### `lastState` - `{ pos, lastPos, lastMatch }`
 A pointer to the previous state of the scanner.